rmarren1/dash-components-archetype/init/README.md

         # Once this is started, you can just leave it running.
         $ npm start

-2. Install module locally
+2. Install module locally (after every change)

-        # Every time you've made a change, you need to do this again.
+        # Generate metadata, and build the JavaScript bundle
         $ npm run install-local

+        # Now you're done.
+For subsequent changes, if you've got `npm start`
+        # running in a separate process, it's enough to just do:
+        $ python setup.py install

 3. Run the dash layout you want to test